openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 70: Input I1 status on delay

 Input I1 status on delay
-This parameter specifies the delay before the device executes command, after input I1 is activated.
-For example, if you set the parameter to 30 seconds and close the window, heater will turn ON after 30 seconds.

-  * default value 0 (no delay)
-  * 1 - 32000 for delay of 1 to 32000 seconds (8.88 hours)

-If the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
-This parameter has influence only when the window sensor functionality is selected by the parameter no. 11.
-Device status on UI change immediately, but the command will be sent after time set.
+<p&gtThis parameter specifies the delay before the device executes command, after input I1 is activated.
+For example, if you set the parameter to 30 seconds and close the window, heater will turn ON after 30 seconds.</p&gt <ul&gt<li&gtdefault value 0 (no delay)</li&gt <li&gt1 - 32000 for delay of 1 to 32000 seconds (8.88 hours)</li&gt </ul&gt<p&gtIf the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
+This parameter has influence only when the window sensor functionality is selected by the parameter no. 11.<br /&gt Device status on UI change immediately, but the command will be sent after time set.</p&gt
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.